Answers to your questions (FAQ)

 which is constantly being attacked by the Watchtower.
 As

-to give an answer to everyone who asks you to give the
+give an answer to everyone who asks you to give the reason

-reason for the hope that you have.
-But do this with
+for the hope that you have.
+But do this with gentleness and

 2.